 The growing sophistication of scam tactics is further complicated by widespread gaps in digital literacy and scam awareness.
-First-time internet users, especially in rural areas, among the elderly, the youth and underbanked communities, often lack the foundational knowledge needed to recognise and respond to digital threats.
-The vulnerability of these groups is exacerbated by the rapid expansion of digital services and the slower rollout of effective digital awareness and education programmes, leaving many users unprepared and unprotected.
+First-time internet users, especially in rural areas, among the elderly, the youth, and underbanked communities, often lack the foundational knowledge needed to recognise and respond to digital threats.
+During roundtable discussions, participants flagged the vulnerability of these groups and growing disconnect between the rapid expansion of digital services and the slower rollout of effective digital awareness and education programmes, leaving many users unprepared and unprotected.